-Music 103 is divided into 15 modules, one for each week of the semester.
-Within each module, you should always start at the topic at the top of the module and work downward, item by item, to the quiz (the last entry in each module).
+Music 103 is divided into 15 sessions and 14 quizzes, 2 per week over a 7 week time period.
+This is an accelerated course.
+Within each session, you should always start at the topic at the top of the module and work downward, item by item, to the quiz (the last entry in each module).
 Make sure that you do the reading assignments (textbook, as well as the reading in each week's Study Guide) several times prior to each week's quiz.
 You must also do the listening assignments in each Study Guide, every week.
 However, you must do the reading before you do the listening.
 Otherwise, you might not understand the compositions that you are assigned to hear.

 Note that each week's quiz will not be visible in the module until the start date of the quiz.
-Quizzes usually open each Friday morning at 9AM.